 Double Major Requirements

-Please note that the degree guide may not reflect the double-dipping policy and it will be the responsibility of the student to ensure they are meeting the requirements.
+Please note that a student's degree guide may not properly reflect the double-dipping policy and it will be the responsibility of the student to ensure they are meeting requirements.
 For additional information, meet with an advisor.